trangel/machine_learning/tracking-purchases/README.md

 While input files are parsed, each line read is saved into a python dictionary.
 Depending on the *event_type*, the corresponding routine is called for each kind of event:

-1. For *unfriend* and *friend* events, functions of the *user network* class are called to update the network of users: users can be added, friends are updated.
+1. **Unfriend** and **befriend** events.
+Functions of the *user network class* are called to update the network of users, e.g., users can be added or friends updated.
 Moreover, the user network of friends of a given degree is updated.
 See details in
 [user network class](http://htmlpreview.github.com/?https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/user_network.html).

-2. For a *purchase* event, the purchases database is updated as explained above.
+2. **Purchase** event.
+The purchase-hystory database is updated as explained above.
-If reading the *stream_log* file, purchase analysis are calculated to decide whether or not the purchase is anomalous.
+If reading the *stream_log file*, purchase analysis are calculated to decide whether or not the purchase is anomalous.
 For the fast calculation of purchase statistics, the data is passed in numpy arrays.
 See details in
 [purchase statistics](http://htmlpreview.github.com/?https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/purchase_statistics.html).

-See details of the parser in [parser](http://htmlpreview.github.com/?https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/parser.html).
+More details of the parser are found in [parser](http://htmlpreview.github.com/?https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/parser.html).

 For more details on the source code, see [link](https://github.com/trangel/Data-Science/blob/master/tracking-purchases/src/README.md).